 Explore Berlin's unique cultural history to connect coursework with the living history of the city.
 Or study in Freiburg, a city leading the European green technology and sustainability movement.

 |Term||Academic Year, Fall Semester, Spring Semester, Summer Session|

 |Credit Type||Resident Credit|

 Berlin: Take courses in art history, business, cinema, economics, German language, literature and theatre, modern history, political science, humanities, natural sciences and social sciences.
 Courses emphasize the 20th Century background of contemporary issues and use structured field assignments in Berlin.
 Internships are available in art, business, education, mass media, social service, politics and theatre.
 Instruction is in German by German faculty.

-Freiburg: The Environmental Studies and Sustainability Program allows you to explore important topics in Environmental Studies and Forest Ecology in English, while living in Freiburg, a center of the modern environmental movement.
+Explore important topics in Environmental Studies and Forest Ecology in English, while living in Freiburg, a center of the modern environmental movement.
 Spring semester students have the option to apply for a 6-week research assistantship in environmental studies upon conclusion of the program.

 Typical credits: 30 for academic year; 15 for fall or spring semester.

 Berlin: Enroll in English and German-taught courses focusing on German society and culture through the Language and Culture option.
 With the Metropolitan Studies and Architecture option, explore issues of urban studies, architecture and environmental studies in a modern city.
 Typical credits: 6 credits for a summer program.

 Orientation will be conducted in 2 parts: an online orientation, which is mandatory for all students, and an in-person session.
 You will receive more information about the online orientation via email.
 Failure to complete the online orientation will impact your ability to go abroad.